Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 ### Color scheme

-The color scheme was chosen to match that of the ecommerce platforms main seller - coffee.
+The colour scheme was chosen to match that of the ecommerce platforms main seller - coffee.

 1) Main colour - #804102
 2) Secondary colour - #fff
-3) Tersery colour - #000
+3) Third colour - #000

 ### Typography